junwatu/articard/README.md

 **Articard** is an art history card web application.

-This full-stack web application is useful enough if you love art and history.
+This is full-stack web application and I hope useful enough if you love art and history.
 This application is using data and API from [Rijksmuseum](https://data.rijksmuseum.nl/object-metadata/api/) so you should have `api key`, `username` and `userset`.

 ## Installation

 This repository is monorepo and using MERN stack.
+That's means you need Node.js, MongoDB as database plus Redis as cache.

 ### MongoDB